-Thessalonica (Thessaloniki) was founded around 315 B.C. by King Cassander of Macedon, on or near the site of the ancient town of Therma.
+Thessalonica (Thessaloniki) was founded around 315 B.C. by King Cassander of Macedon, on or near the ancient site of Therma.
 The king named the city after his wife Thessalonike, a half-sister of Alexander the Great.
 The city was an autonomous part of the Kingdom of Macedon until 168 B.C. when it became a city of the Roman Republic.
 It grew to be an important trading hub by facilitating the exchange of goods between Europe and Asia.
 The city eventually became the capital of one of the four Roman districts of Macedonia.
-The city boasted a celebrated amphitheater, where gladiatorial shows were exhibited for the amusement of the citizens, and a circus for public games.
+The city contained a amphitheater where entertainment in the form of gladiatorial shows were held for the local citizens and also a circus were exhibited for the amusement of the citizens, and a circus where games for the public took place.

 Paul and Silas are soon sent by the brethren out of the city and to Berea.

 It is interesting to note that the prevalence of Gentiles in the church was such that in Paul's two Epistles to them (1Thessalonians, 2Thessalonians) he does not use ANY quotations from the Old Testament.